elaforge/karya/doc/overview.md

 way.
 Tempos compose, so a rubato can be composed with an accelerando for the expected effect.
 Calls can ignore tempo and play in absolute time, so a trill can choose to either stretch with a tempo change or remain at a constant speed and add cycles.
+They can also change based on tempo, so ornaments can change how they are realized, or pitches become less precise, as the tempo increases.

 - Integration.
 The derived output of a bit of score can be integrated back into another score to produce derived parts.
 The generated score can then be further edited, and changes to the original source will be merged into the modifications, to a limited degree.
-For instance, a part that mirrors another with added idiomatic ornaments plus hand tweaks, or a whole section which is the reverse of another section, edited to sound better.
+For instance, a part that mirrors another with added idiomatic ornaments plus hand tweaks, a series of repeats which all have individual variations, or a whole section which is the reverse of another section, edited to sound better.

 - [REPL](repl.md.html).
 All non-GUI interaction is through a command-line interface, so you can do complicated transformations by writing a function.